2017 Drake Bulldogs football team

 The 2017 Drake Bulldogs football team represented Drake University as a member of the Pioneer Football League (PFL) during 2017 NCAA Division I FCS football season.
 Led by fourth-year head coach Rick Fox, the Bulldogs compiled an overall record of 7–4 with a mark of 6–2 in conference play, placing second in the PFL.
 The team played its home games at Drake Stadium in Des Moines, Iowa.

-Previous season

-The Bulldogs finished the 2016 season 7–4, 6–2 in PFL play to finish in third place.